 Screen Size: 34 Inches | Resolution: 3440 x 1440 | Pixel Per Inch (PPI): 109 | Curvature: 1500R | Panel: VA | Refresh Rate: 100 Hz | Aspect ratio: 21:9 | Ports: 1 x Display Port, 2 x HDMI, 1 x 3.5mm Audio Jack, 1 x USB 3.0 Type-B, 2 x USB Type-A | HDR: N/A | Static Contrast Ratio: 3000 :1 | Colors: 16.7 Million | Color Space Support: 125% sRGB | Brightness: 300 cd / mm² | Response Time: 4 ms | Adaptive-Sync : AMD FreeSync

 Samsung is no doubt a wonderful company, manufacturing tons of wonderful electronic devices that are used all over the world.
 Samsung CF791 is one beast of a monitor that can be used for a lot of applications.
 First of all, let’s talk about the physical appearance of the monitor.
 This monitor is one of the most beautiful monitors we have ever seen, offering professional looks while entertaining with a lot of features for home use.
-A disadvantage of using this monitor with MacBook Pro is that it requires a Type-C to DisplayPort adapter, which must be bought separately.
+A disadvantage of using this monitor with a MacBook Pro is that it requires a Type-C to DisplayPort adapter, which must be bought separately.

 The panel of the monitor has a 1500R curvature, which is quite sharper than most of the other screens which use 1800R or higher curvature.
-This creates a lot of immersion in the display and due to ultra-wide 21:9 aspect ratio, the screen feels absolute beauty.
-The circular stand of the monitor uses a similar theme to that of the screen but does not provide height adjustment, which might be a deal-breaker for some people, although the monitor does support VESA standard, so you can use your own stand instead of the default one.
+This creates a lot of immersion in the display and due to the ultra-wide 21:9 aspect ratio, the screen feels absolute beauty.
+The circular stand of the monitor uses a similar theme to that of the screen but does not provide height adjustment, which might be a deal-breaker for some people, although the monitor does support VESA standards, so you can use your own stand instead of the default one.

-This is one the only screens at this time which supports a higher refresh rate than 60 Hz while having wide-gamut colour space.
-The viewing angles of this screen are definitely not as good as an IPS panel but one cannot notice the colour-shift if sitting in front of the screen and that is where the curved panel plays a big role.
+This is one of the only screens at this time which supports a higher refresh rate than 60 Hz while having wide-gamut color space.
+The viewing angles of this screen are definitely not as good as an IPS panel but one cannot notice the color-shift if sitting in front of the screen and that is where the curved panel plays a big role.
 The response time of the monitor is quite good at 4ms and no doubt this monitor can serve greatly as a gaming monitor due to having AMD FreeSync, especially if you intend to use it with both MacBook Pro and Windows-PC.
 The monitor does not support HDR, which is a bit disappointing for such a wonderful monitor and the default brightness of the monitor is also not very impressive at only 300 cd / mm².